jabryan-sb/SticklebackWGS/README.md

     ../../../split/split_out/filename1/adaptrem/bam/bams

 Where ../../../ is whatever way you have these files organized, with an example of split/split_out/filename1.
-In my case, that As far as the main job file, I'm sure you know how it will largely look:
+In my case, that path looks like split_RS/split_RS_out/RS2009-183 for just one of my reads.
+As far as the main job file, I'm sure you know how it will largely look:

     #!/bin/bash
     #